dustinpfister/blog_posts/_posts/threejs-examples-breath-module.md

 ### Study More on HRV Breathing

 In this blog post I am for the most part just writing about a javaScript module, and additional things that come up when making demos that work on top of this module.
-If you want to learn more about HRV there this is a video that I watched that really helped me to get started with this kind of exercise.
+If you want to learn more about HRV there this is a Ted Talk video with a [Dr Alan Watkins](https://uk.linkedin.com/in/dralanwatkins?trk=public_post_feed-actor-name) that I watched that really helped me to get started with this kind of exercise.

 <iframe class="youtube_video"  src="https://www.youtube.com/embed/q06YIWCR2Js" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+If you do not want to watch this whole video as well as [part 2](https://www.youtube.com/watch?v=Q_fFattg8N0&t) after that the general idea is this: The current state of Physiology can lead to poor Emotions, which in turn can lead to toxic thoughts that are detramentail to prefromace.
+Through HRV breathing Physiology can change which can then cause everything else up the ladder to also change into a more desirable state that can help improve preframance.

 ### IIFE and JSM